 Home to iconic sites such as the Millennium Park and Navy Pier, the Windy City is among the country’s most dynamic urban centers.
-The genre House Music originated in Chicago’s South Side circa 1977 in a nightclub called The Warehouse.
+When we will return, I am thinking to enjoy the skyline of the city of Chicago from a yacht.
 As a side note, I’m including my pictures and I’m not brainstorming too much about details or flawless quality contrary to some aspects of my current job — it’s just a relaxing-like article! :-)

 Alabama – Lake Guntersville